-Sedirea japonica can be discovered in sub-tropical areas of southern Japan and Korea.
+Sedirea japonica, known as 'Nagoran' in Japan, can be found in sub-tropical regions of southern Japan and Korea.
 This is a miniature growing species with a Phalaenopsis-like leaf habit.
-The flowers have a strong citrus scent of lemons.
-Plants are available in pots, not on a slab like in the photograph.
-They do grow well when mounted on cork.
+The flowers have a strong citrus scent, reminiscent of lemons.
+The plants we are offering are in pots, not mounted on a slab like the one in the photograph, though they do grow well that way.

 See Care Information

 Intro:Sedirea japonica comes from the mountains of southern Japan and is also known as "Nagoran".
 The spikes can hold several flowers that are lemon-citrus scented.
 This is the standard form that has leaves which are similar to a phalaenopsis.
 There are other varieties of this plant such as the dwarf round form, a yellow flower form, rough leaf and variegated varieties.

 Light:This plant prefers medium light conditions.
 When growing on a windowsill, a bright east or south exposure is necessary.
 Grow at 4 feet under bulbs when growing under High Pressure sodium lights.
 When growing under fluorescent bulbs, this plant can be placed between one ore two feet under the bulbs.

 Water:It is best to use rain, distilled or reverse osmosis water.
 Municipal water with a pH of 7.5 or lower can also be used.
 Water as the mix just dries out, when in bloom water as the medium approaches dryness.
 The prefer water retaining material such as sphagnum moss.

 GrowMore 20-10-20 Urea free.
 Use at the rate of ½ teaspoon per gallon.
 If using rain, distilled, or reverse osmosis water, add back in 5 - 10% municipal or well water to supply the necessary calcium and magnesium.
 Fertilize every other watering in the summer and every third watering in the winter.